 \begin{theorem} Let \(\Pr\) be a distribution over disjoint variable sets \(\X, \Y, \Z, \W.\) If \(\II_{\Pr}(\X, \Z \cup \W, \Y)\) and \(\II_{\Pr}(\X \cup \Z, \emptyset, \W)\), then \(\II_{\Pr}(\X, \Z, \Y).\) \end{theorem}

 This result allows us to skip the independence test on \(\II_{\Pr}(\X, \Z \cup \W, \Y)\), which involves a larger conditioned set, if we know that \(\overline{\II_{\Pr}}(\X, \Z, \Y)\) and \(\II_{\Pr}(\X \cup \Z, \emptyset, \W),\) which involve smaller conditioned sets.
 This method can be applied widely to skip independence tests in adjacency search, where the independence tests are conducted with increasingly larger conditioned sets.
-Again, skipping independence tests speeds up the adjacency search, therefore the discovery of direct causes, since the time complexity of discovery algorithms is dominated by the number independence tests; see Section~\ref{sec:indep} for our earlier discussion on this.
+Again, skipping independence tests speeds up the adjacency search and, consequently, the discovery of direct causes, for the complexity of discovery algorithms is dominated by the number independence tests.

-We next define a notion that can be used to characterize scenarios in which an independence test can be skipped.
+We next define a notion that can be used to characterize the scenarios in which an independence test can be skipped.

 \begin{definition} A variable set \(\V\) is said to be \underline{I-decomposable} wrt distribution \(\Pr\) if \(\V\) can be partitioned into non-empty sets \(\V_1\) and \(\V_2\) where \(\II_{\Pr}(\V_1, \emptyset, \V_2).\) \end{definition}